ideal-lab5/Grants-Program/applications/iris_followup.md

 The formulation of this function is covered in depth in [section 6.2.1](https://gateway.pinata.cloud/ipfs/QmWuY8R7tBWMTbMvgWGgtzLHEC5JHR1Kz3hW1F2CxmGLUg#h.1xw8vwnayynx) of the iris whitepaper.

 The IRIS-OBOL conversion rate is a function of the ratio of storage available to storage reserved.
 In general, we want to maintain a reasonable level of reserved storage space that both minimized storage costs paid by data owners and maximizes rewards given to storage nodes, as determined by the storage price curve (see [section 4.2](https://gateway.pinata.cloud/ipfs/QmWuY8R7tBWMTbMvgWGgtzLHEC5JHR1Kz3hW1F2CxmGLUg#h.fuqhmdg1pqfr)), which will be a curve that grows exponentially as reserved storage space approaches the maximum storage space of the network.
 We design the conversion rate to favor conversion of IRIS to OBOL when we fall below the ideal storage ratio (this precise value is yet to be determined) and to favor unstaking of IRIS, which results in the burning of OBOL.
+Using our preliminary research, we have arrived at the following function: β(𝑡) = 999/0.70 · 𝑡 + 1, 0 ≤ 𝑡 < 1, where t is the ratio of available storage to total storage.

 #### IRIS SDK